Hortlands Nursery

 A new home was being constructed on a large plot of land in Winchester, Hampshire.
-The Tree and Hedge Company were instructed to plant a large privacy screen, made from hedging to control the view from a close by neighbor.
+Hortlands were instructed to plant a large privacy screen, made from hedging to control the view from a close by neighbour.
 As well as some large semi-mature trees around the homes garden.

 We then proceeded to survey the grounds and talk with the client, to see what the best possible options would be.
 Fagus sylvatica (Beech) trees were decided as the best idea for the project.
 A design was then created and a schedule of work put into place.
 With the construction work on the house on going, it meant that we had a limited time frame to access some areas of the garden where we were planting.
 This meant that we had to carry out the work in phases.